jessonfoo/p001/week_3/7_technical_blog.md

 # U1.W3: Technical Blog Entry #2

+## Learning Objectives
+- Compare different programming concepts
+- Explain a methodology for deciding which data structure/ loop/ or language to use in a particular scenario

 ## Purpose
 Writing blogs on technical subjects is something that will help you solidify your learning and start getting integrated in the community.